-- 4. Canada proposes that Member States direct the WIPO conduct a review of pre-existing analysis and research on the topic of patent protection and access to medical products and health technologies, consistent with the mandate of the SCP. - 5.
-The proposed review would be based on the following parameters: - (a) The work would be undertaken by the WIPO Secretariat, in consultation with the WHO and WTO Secretariats as appropriate, in order to take advantage of the complementary subject matter expertise and pre-existing collaborative relationship of these organizations. - (b) The review would cover studies prepared by relevant intergovernmental organizations such as WIPO, WHO, WTO and others; studies by external researchers commissioned by these organizations; and peer-reviewed academic research.
-The topics of such studies would include, inter alia: - The relationship between patent protection and the affordability and availability of medical products and health technologies. - The role of the intellectual property system in incentivising and promoting the development of new medicines and health technologies, and in ensuring the supply of quality products.
+4. Canada proposes that Member States direct the WIPO Secretariat to conduct a review of pre-existing analysis and research on the topic of patent protection and access to medical products and health technologies, consistent with the mandate of the SCP.

+5. The proposed review would be based on the following parameters:

+(a) For the purposes of the review, "medical products and health technologies" refers to medicines, vaccines, diagnostics and medical devices.

+(b) The work would be undertaken by the WIPO Secretariat, in consultation with the WHO and WTO Secretariats as appropriate, in order to take advantage of the complementary subject matter expertise and pre-existing collaborative relationship of these organizations.

+(c) The review would cover studies prepared by relevant intergovernmental organizations such as WIPO, the WHO, the WTO and others; studies by external researchers commissioned by these organizations; and peer-reviewed academic research.
+The topics of such studies would include, inter alia:

+- The relationship between patents and other related issues and the affordability and availability of medical products and health technologies.

+- The role of the intellectual property system in incentivizing and promoting the development of new medicines and health technologies, and in ensuring the supply of quality products.

-- The role of the intellectual property system fostering knowledge spillovers and technology transfer in the medical products and health technologies sector. - The role and performance of compulsory and voluntary licensing mechanisms and patent pools in facilitating affordability and availability of medical products and health technologies. - The relationship between various non-patent barriers and the availability and accessibility of essential medicines, in order to indirectly distill the impact of patents on availability and accessibility in the short term. - (c) The review would cover work produced over the time period of 2005 to 2016. - 6.
-The final product of the proposed work program would be a report of 40-50 pages providing a factual synopsis of the analysis and key conclusions and recommendations of this body of research, as well as an annex providing a list of the studies captured by the review.
-The report would not make any original recommendations, and inclusion of any document in the report should not be understood as an endorsement of that document's conclusions or recommendations by the Secretariat or Committee. - 7.
-The report would allow Member States to engage on the topic of patents and access to medical products and health technologies and to structure our future work with a firm understanding of the current state of knowledge. - 8.
-We propose that the Secretariat commence work on the review following the twenty-sixth session of the SCP, with a view to presenting a final report at the twenty-eighth session.
+- The role of the intellectual property system in fostering knowledge spillovers and technology transfer in the medical products and health technologies sector.

+- The role and performance of compulsory and voluntary licensing mechanisms and patent pools in facilitating the affordability and availability of medical products and health technologies.

+- The availability of essential medicines in countries where those medicines are not under patent.

+(d) The review would cover work produced over the time period of 2005 to 2016.

+6. The final product of the proposed work program would be a report of 40-50 pages providing a factual synopsis of the analysis and key conclusions and recommendations of this body of research, as well as an annex providing a list of the studies captured by the review.
+The report would not make any original recommendations, and inclusion of any document in the report should not be understood as an endorsement of that document's conclusions or recommendations by the Secretariat or Committee.

+7. The report would allow Member States to engage on the topic of patents and access to medical products and health technologies and to structure our future work with a firm understanding of the current state of knowledge.

+8. We propose that the Secretariat commence work on the review following the twenty-seventh session of the SCP, with a view to presenting a final report at the twenty-ninth session.